 How do Plus500 and DooPrime differ in terms of minimum deposit?
 What about average spreads and funding options?

 Plus500 requires a minimum deposit of €100, while DooPrime requires a minimum deposit of $100.
-From our testing we found Plus500 offers spreads of 0.6 (as of Aug 2018), while DooPrime offers spreads of -1.
-Both Plus500 and DooPrime offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for deposits.
+From our testing we found Plus500 offers spreads of 0.8, while DooPrime offers spreads of N/A. Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where DooPrime supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).

 Which brokers offers more tradeable asset classes, Plus500 or DooPrime?